A countable-support symmetric iteration separating PP from AC: Reduction blueprint: global PP from localized PP

 \subsection{The localized $\PP$-package forcing $\bbQ_f$}

-Fix a transitive model $M\models\ZF+\DC$ extending the Cohen seed $\cN$ (in practice, $M$ will be an intermediate stage of our symmetric iteration).
-Let $T$ be the fixed set defined in $\cN$ by Definition~\ref{def:fixed-ST}.
-(Thus $T\in M$, but $T$ need not equal $\Pow(S)$ as computed in $M$.)
+Fix a transitive model \(M\models\ZF+\DC\) extending the Cohen seed \(\cN\) (in practice, \(M\) will be an intermediate stage of our symmetric iteration).
+Retain the fixed parameter \(S\) from Definition~\ref{def:fixed-ST}, and recall from Remark~\ref{rem:fixed-T} that \(\Pow(S)\) is interpreted model-relatively in the ambient model under discussion.